|Tom Kelly - Construction Official

 Q. If you are selling your house do you need a Certificate of Occupancy?

 A. Yes.
-A Certificate of Occupancy is required for the resale of a single family home.
+A Certificate of Occupancy (CO) is required for the sale of a all home.
 Smoke/carbon monoxide detector is inculded in the Certificate of Occupancy inspection.
 For more information, you can reach the Tom Kelly in the Construction Department at (732)525-5927.